• Home

 The show begins with a fun segment about animals in popular sayings.
 Many of them, such as, like shooting fish in a barrel, evoke cruel and violent images, so we are always on the lookout for nicer substitutes.
 Listen in and tell us what you think.
 And please share your favorite humane animal idioms on […]

-Filed Under: 2018 Show Archive, Emotional support animal, Books, Dogs, Environment, General Information Tagged With: Books, cats, Dogs, Environment
+Filed Under: 2018 Show Archive, Emotional support animal, Books, Dogs, Environment, General Information Tagged With: Books, cats, Environment, Dogs

 Animals Today April 21, 2018.
 Known and hidden risks of dog parks.
 Nineteen US states now say feral cats are an “invasive species.”
 How dog people differ from cat people.
 Cesar Chavez was an animal advocate.